edterbak/NodeRed2/flow_usage.md

 > [!Note]
 > When for some reasone there is a major issue between the dashboard and the heatpump, you can disable the dashboard by turning the "Block MQTT" toggle **ON**.<br>
 > The Node Red flow will be in read-only mode then.<br><br>
-> > Also usefull while doing maintenance.
+> :screwdriver: This "Blockk MQTT" is also usefull when doing maintenance.

 *********

-#### Time Zone
+#### Set time-Zone
-To set the correct timezone within Node Red dashboard:
+You need to set the correct timezone <ins>within</ins> Node Red dashboard:
 - Open the Dashboard http://<host-ip>:1880/ui/ <br>
 - Go to tab **SYSTEM > SETTINGS** <br>
 - Select your time zone<br>